tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## NPM

 NPM (Node Package Manager) is a package manager for the JavaScript programming language.
 NPM includes command-line client that interacts with a remote registry.
 Using the command-line interface, you can use and distribute JavaScript modules that are available on the registry.
+The Node Package Manager (NPM) source configuration plug-in uses the NPM command-line interface to import NPM packages as TAR files into component versions.

 ---